 From capturing holiday memories on a family trip to producing films in a big studio, more and more people are growing their interest in creating videos.
 It is undeniable that capturing those precious moments is important, but mastering and using video-editing software so as to get the best out of footage is also crucial.

 Nowadays, editing video is becoming more and more accessible and enjoyable for amateurs, because there is a variety of video editing software out there for options and vast resources of tutorials and information online.
 There is no doubt that Final Cut Pro is one of the most popular video editing software for both film professionals and amateurs.
-Final Cut Pro not only allows pros working in the movie and TV industry to have more power over video-editing projects than iMovie offers; it also enables amateurs to edit footage of daily shots on the phone and turn those clips into precious memories you can treasure for years to come.
+As one of our 16 best video editors for Mac, Final Cut Pro not only allows pros working in the movie and TV industry to have more power over video-editing projects than iMovie offers; it also enables amateurs to edit footage of daily shots on the phone and turn those clips into precious memories you can treasure for years to come.

 Different from Adobe Premiere, which only charges monthly or yearly subscription fees, from my viewpoint, one of the greatest parts of Final Cut Pro is that it can be purchased for a one-time fee of $299.99 and no surcharges for updates.